Simiran987/AZ-900/README.md

 Applications
 Identity and infrastructure

-### What are cloud models?
+### Azure's Deployment Models
-What are cloud models?
 The cloud models define the deployment type of cloud resources.
 The three main cloud models are: private, public, and hybrid.

 #### Private Cloud:
                1) used by a single entity